-Starting on Monday, August 24, 2020, Lyft is launching priority mode in Miami, Austin and Toronto.
+On August 24, 2020, Lyft launched priority mode in Miami, Austin and Toronto.
 This new feature is meant to keep drivers busier and therefore earning more per hour.

 When the pandemic hit and driver earnings dropped significantly, Lyft decided to launch priority mode as a test to help drivers in the areas where it was available.
 Now, they’ve tweaked the program based on feedback and suggestions from drivers in those areas.